mtumilowicz/groovy-trampoline-tail-recursion/README.md

 will produce compile time error:
 `Error: Groovyc: No recursive calls detected.
 You must remove annotation @TailRecursive.`

-From documentation
+From documentation (known shortcomings):
-`@TailRecursive` is supposed to work in combination with @CompileStatic Known shortcomings:
 * Only non-void methods are currently being handled.
 Void methods will fail compilation.

 * **Only direct recursion (calling the exact same method again) is supported.**

 * Mixing of tail calls and non-tail calls is not possible.
 The compiler will complain if some recursive calls cannot be handled.

 * Checking if a recursive call is really tail-recursive is not very strict.
 You might run into cases where non-tail calls will be considered tail calls.

 * In the presence of method overloading and method overriding you might run into situations where a call is considered recursive although it really is not.

 * Catching Throwable around a recursive might lead to problems

 * Non trivial continuation passing style examples do not work.

 * Probably many unrecognized edge cases.

+## example
+* factorial
+    ```
+    @TailRecursive
+    static def factorial(n, accu = 1G) {
+        n < 2 ? accu : factorial(n - 1, n * accu)
+    }
+    ```
+* fibonacci
+    ```
+    @TailRecursive
+    static def fibonacci(first = 0G, second = 1G, n) {
+        n == 0 ? first : fibonacci(second, first + second, n - 1)
+    }
+    ```